UBC-NLP/microdialects/README.md

 # Toward Micro-Dialect Identification in Diaglossic and Code-Switched Environment

-We provide our dataset and models of "Toward Micro-Dialect Identification in Diaglossic and Code-Switched Environment" (Abdul-Mageed et al., 2020).
+This repo provides our dataset and models used for ["Toward Micro-Dialect Identification in Diaglossic and Code-Switched Environment"](https://arxiv.org/abs/2010.04900) (Abdul-Mageed et al., 2020).

 To access the dataset and model of the paper , please fill out [this registration form](https://docs.google.com/forms/d/e/1FAIpQLSeYw9oQ01fHzeIj_3tdrZu9m8yj5nU7L5IZ8iZLj2zQyHK6FQ/viewform?usp=sf_link).